In simplest terms, the job of a consultant is to provide actionable advice to another individual, business or entity.

 Another sector that is perfect for novice consultants, overseeing the development and implementation of short- or long-term marketing campaigns is great for professionals with a strong sense of independence and individuality.
 Not only does this give you the opportunity to tap into your creative side, but it can also be used to develop your own brand and establish a strong initial presence as a consultant.

-Public relations, which is sometimes tied into marketing, is another area that favors creativity and those who can think outside the box.
+Public relations is another area that favours creativity and those who can think outside the box.
 Both marketing consultants and public relations advisors make a similar median salary, but their final pay is subject to regular commissions and bonuses.

 3. Software/Information Technology

-Modern software and information technology is constantly expanding and evolving.
-What was once a slow-moving industry has taken the shape of an unstoppable force, and it’s showing no signs of slowing.
-Many employers want their staff trained in widely used software programs, but may not have the resources to complete this training in-house.
+Modern software and information technology are constantly expanding and evolving.
+What was once a slow-moving industry has taken the shape of an unstoppable force, with no signs of slowing.
+Many employers want staff trained in widely used software programs but haven’t got the resources to complete this training in-house.

 This is exactly why the role of the IT consultant has become so valuable in the 21st century.
-By making this your profession, you’re able to dedicate all your time and professional resources to learning the industry and following the latest breakthroughs.
+By making this your profession, you’re able to dedicate all your time and professional resources to learning the industry.
+As well as, following the latest breakthroughs.
 Conversely, many employers, especially those who are already established and profitable, find it easier to pay a third-party IT specialist instead of revamping their workforce or altering their day-to-day operations.

-Average annual pay for an IT consultant can vary greatly, but the national average currently stands at just over $65,000.
+The average annual pay for an IT consultant can vary greatly.
+The national average currently stands at just over $65,000.